AcademySoftwareFoundation/aswf-docker/CONTRIBUTING.md

 ```

 ### Migrate

-`aswfdocker migrate` can migrate images between docker organisations, should only be used on package images
+`aswfdocker migrate` can migrate images between docker organizations, should only be used on package images
 that are very heavy to build such as clang or qt.
-Example use: migrate a single package from `aswftesting` to `aswf` dockerhub organisation.
+Example use: migrate a single package from `aswftesting` to `aswf` Docker Hub organization.
 ```bash
 aswfdocker --verbose migrate --from aswftesting --to aswf --package usd
 ```